source-academy/frontend/README.md

 1. `REACT_APP_ENVIRONMENT`: An environment string.
 Currently it is only used to differentiate different deploys in Sentry.
 1. `REACT_APP_SENTRY_DSN`: The Sentry DSN for error monitoring.
 1. `SW_EXCLUDE_REGEXES`: A JSON array of regexes as strings.
 This is appended to `navigateFallbackBlacklist` in [Workbox's configuration](https://developers.google.com/web/tools/workbox/reference-docs/latest/module-workbox-webpack-plugin.GenerateSW#GenerateSW).
 This is used in our [GitHub Pages deploy](https://source-academy.github.io) so that it does not conflict with the subsites we host on GitHub Pages.
+1. `REACT_APP_CADET_LOGGER`: Log server url.
+To enable, build with the serviceworker. (`yarn build`, then `yarn build-serviceworker`)
+   - To test with cadet-logger on localhost, set it to `http://localhost:8001/assessment-logger`.
+   - The custom serviceworker is only built with `yarn build`, then `yarn build-serviceworker`.
+It is not available in any other version.
+1. `REACT_APP_CADET_LOGGER_INTERVAL`: The interval (in ms) that the frontend should upload logs.